-Homework:

-Papers are due each Monday in the class except as noted on p.
-3. Each assignment will be graded and returned with written solutions.
+Homework: Each homework assignment will be used as an instructional tool and discussed extensively in class before each student's individual solution(s) is submitted as follows.
+Papers are due each Monday in the class except as noted below.
+Each assignment will be graded and returned with written solutions.
 The lowest grade will be omitted from calculating the overall homework grade, which will be assigned on the basis of the class curve (from F to A+, i.e., 0 to 4.3).

-Examinations:

-One midterm and one final examination.
+Examinations: One midterm and one final examination.
 Grades from 0 - 4.3 will be assigned using the class curve.
 The final course grade G will be computed using the formula:

-G = [homework]/4 + [midterm]/4 + [final]/2
+G = [homework]/4 + [midterm]/4 + [final]/2.